ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.hidden.md

     },
   }
 ```
-{: codeblock}

-The Terraform creates IP Sets for the public IP addresses used in NAT rules, but you can define additional IP sets, for example for your on premises networks or other private or public IP addresses you need in the firewall rules.
+The Terraform template creates IP Sets for the public IP addresses used in NAT rules, but you can define additional IP sets, for example for your on-premises networks or other private or public IP addresses you need in the firewall rules.

 ```terraform
 # Note.
 You need to create IP sets to be used in firewall rules.